Moore hits 3-run HR in 10th, Mariners beat Blue Jays 9-7

 Seattle held leads of 4-1 and 6-4 but still needed extra innings.
 Lourdes Gurriel Jr. tied it at 6 in the eighth with a leadoff homer, Toronto’s first hit since Gurriel had an RBI single in the fifth inning.

+“That was a marathon.
+We survived it,” Servais said.
+“We’ve had a lot of success in these extra-inning games, and it’s driven by our bullpen.
+A good team win as we grind through this road trip.”

-Gurriel drove in three and Grichuk added two RBIs for Toronto, which lost for the second time in 10 games.
+Gurriel drove in three and Grichuk added two RBIs for Toronto, which lost for the second time in 10 games and fell to 2-5 in extra-inning games.

 Anthony Kay entered in the fifth inning and struck out five.
 At one point, he retired ten straight to keep Seattle from adding to its lead, but the Blue Jays didn’t have a baserunner between Gurriel’s hits.